“Las Amarillas” (1988) – Los Lobos

 “Rymoka String Band” (1985) – Rymoka String Band * Produced by Gef Lucena * Recorded by David Fanshawe * LP: Spirit of Melanesia* Label: Saydisc

-The late British composer and ethnomusicologist David Fanshawe captured this group of Papua New Guinea students as part of his enormous archive of worldwide field recordings.
-The liner notes for SayDisc’s Spirit of Melanesia compilation explains that the song was recorded at the 6th anniversary celebrations (July 28, 1985) for Passam National High School.
+It’s credited to the Rymoka String Band, whom the late British composer and ethnomusicologist David Fanshawe captured as part of his enormous archive of worldwide field recordings.
+The liner notes explain that the performance happened at the 6th anniversary celebrations (July 28, 1985) for Passam National High School, where a string band competition took place, and that Trudi Egi and Vincent Raka, students from Tubusereia, organized the group.

 Passam National High School, by the way, is still operational but was shut down between 2010-2014 over a land dispute.